JannisHoch/pcrglobwb_utils/README.rst

 Features
 --------

+Most mature:

-* evaluation of timeseries simulated by PCR-GLOBWB with observations
+* evaluation of timeseries simulated by PCR-GLOBWB with observations from GRDC.
-* extraction of timeseries from GRDC-files or csv-files
+  * multiple GRDC-stations and properties can be provided via a yml-file.
+  * using command line functions and wide range of user-defined options.
+* command line functions to validate model output against GRACE and GLEAM data for multiple polygons.

+Other:

-* aggregating and averaging over time scales
+* aggregating and averaging over time scales.
-* water balance assessments of PCR-GLOBWB runs
+* water balance assessments of PCR-GLOBWB runs.
-* statistical analyses
+* statistical analyses.
-* ensemble analysis
+* ensemble analysis.
-* functions to validate against GRACE and GLEAM data
-* command line scripts

 Credits
 -------